JovicaConkic/generator-grunt-angular/README.md

 mkdir 'path/to/the/project/directory' && cd 'path/to/the/project/directory'
 ```

-If you are done with this step, it is time to run and use generator-grunt-angular using following command:
+If you are done with this step, it is time to run and use generator-nswebangular using following command:
 ```
 yo nswebangular [projectName]
 ```